kcl-tscm/Young_instructions/abinit_installation/README.rst

    python runtests.py -j8

 This will execute and run the whole test_suite (around 6 different sets of tests).
+It can take a while (around 2 hours).
 Finally, the library can be fully installed by typping this command:

 .. code-block:: bash